 Drafting and filing maintenance petitions under Section 125 CrPC or personal laws

-Calculation and negotiation of fair maintenance based on income, lifestyle, and child’s needs
+Calculating and negotiating fair maintenance based on income, lifestyle, and child’s needs

 Enforcement of maintenance orders through execution proceedings